stefhk3/nmrfilter/README.md

 #Running

+The program works on projects, where each project is a folder.
+It must contain the required files (see below) and any results will be written to it.
+If you checkout the repository https://github.com/stefhk3/nmrfilterprojects you can use this as example projects.

 The settings for a run are contained in the nmrproc.properties file.
 It also gives the names of the input/output files.
 You can change these, but you do not need to do so.
+The property datadir is where the projects/folders are searched for.
+If you have downloaded the nmrfilterprojects examples, set this to the nmrfilterprojects directory. directory.

-The following data/files need to be supplied to run an anlysis:
+The following data/files need to be supplied to run an anlysis in the project folder you want to work on:
 * A list of candidate SMILES.
 This is in the files specified by the `msmsinput` property (default testall.smi).
 This must have one structure per line.
 * The measured spectra in `spectruminput` (default realspectrum.csv).
 This must be a list of shifts, separated by tab.
 One row is one shift.
 As a standard, HMBC and HSQC shifts are included here.
 * Set `solvent` property to the solvent used if it is `Methanol-D4 (CD3OD)` or `Chloroform-D1 (CDCl3)`.
 Otherwise, use `Unreported`.

-Once these files are in place, run `nmrfilter.sh` (linux) or `nmrfilter.bat` (windows).
+Once these files are in place, run `nmrfilter.sh <projectname>` (linux) or `nmrfilter.bat <projectname>` (windows).
 This should produce the result list.
+Replace <projectname> by the name of the project/folder you want to work on.

 The following features are optional:
 * You can include HSQCTOCSY shifts.
 For this, set `usehsqctocsy=true` and include the HSQCTOSY shifts in the `spectruminput` file.